Back to blog

 Use competitive displacement as a wedge

 The key is specificity.
 Do not say “we are better than [Competitor].”
-Say “teams using [Competitor] typically spend 4 hours per week on manual reporting that our platform handles automatically.
-I can show you the difference in a 15-minute screen share.”
+Say “teams using [Competitor] usually spend hours a week on manual reporting that our platform handles automatically.
+I can show you the difference in a short screen share.”

 This approach works because it:

-- Introduces a specific gap — not a vague “we are better” but a measurable difference
+• Introduces a specific gap: not a vague claim of being better, but a measurable difference

-- Lowers the ask — a 15-minute screen share is lower commitment than a 45-minute demo
+• Lowers the ask: a short screen share is lower commitment than a full demo

 Trial-to-paid messaging for prospects who went dark